 Introducing KQL-ADX-Expert: A GitHub Copilot Skill for Kusto Query Language

 If you’ve ever stared at a Log Analytics prompt trying to remember whether it’s has or contains (and which one actually uses the term index), this skill is for you.
-KQL-ADX-Expert is a GitHub Copilot CLI skill that puts a Kusto Query Language expert in your terminal — one that can write queries, optimize them, and even run them against a live Azure Data Explorer cluster.
+KQL-ADX-Expert is a GitHub Copilot CLI skill that puts a Kusto Query Language expert in your terminal — one that can write queries, optimize them, is aware of Azure Monitor, Microsoft Sentinel, Microsoft Defender and Azure Resources, it can even run queries against a live Azure Data Explorer cluster.

 The Problem: KQL Is Powerful but Hard to Remember